Gunther Plüschow

-Gunther Plüschow (February 8, 1886 – January 28, 1931) was a German aviator, aerial explorer and author from Munich, Bavaria.
+Gunther Plüschow (February 8, 1886 – January 28, 1931) was a German aviator, aerial explorer, and author from Munich, Bavaria.
 His feats include the only escape by a German prisoner of war in either world war from Britain back to Germany; he was the first man to explore and film Tierra del Fuego and Patagonia from the air.
 He was killed on a second aerial expedition to Patagonia in 1931.
-As an aviator and explorer, he is honored as a hero by the Argentine Air Force to this day.
+As an aviator and explorer, he is honoured as a hero by the Argentine Air Force to this day.

 Antecedents

 Gunther Plüschow was the son of Hermione and Eduard Plüschow, a journalist.
 His grandfather was an illegitimate son of a Grand Duke of Mecklenburg-Schwerin; his uncle Wilhelm became the photographer Guglielmo Plüschow.

 World War I

 When the First World War began in August 1914, Lieutenant Plüschow was assigned to the East Asian Naval Station at Tsingtau, then part of the German Kiautschou Bay concession in China.
 Two Taube airplanes had been shipped in crates from Imperial Germany.
 After supervising the assembly of the planes, Plüschow began serving as pilot and aerial observer.
 The second plane, flown by Lt.
 Friedrich Müllerskowski, soon crashed, leaving Plüschow to fly alone.
-A Japanese ultimatum on August 15 demanding the German evacuation of Kiautschou Bay was understandably ignored, and eight days later Japan declared war against Germany.
+A Japanese ultimatum on August the 15th demanding the German evacuation of Kiautschou Bay was understandably ignored, and eight days later Japan declared war against Germany.
 Japanese and British forces then jointly besieged the German colony.
 By November 1914, the military situation at Kiautschou Bay had become untenable, and on November 6 Plüschow (who had flown reconnaissance and had downed a Japanese aircraft with his pistol) was ordered to fly out in his Taube, carrying the last dispatches and documents from the governor.
 After flying about 250 km in his much-repaired airplane, Plüschow crashed into a rice paddy.
 He set fire to the Taube, then started for Germany on foot.